-Cloud Computing is one of the most fascinating domain in real time environment for storing their private data in a remote cloud server.
-By using this cloud service a lot of users try to store their valuable private data on an individual remote location.
-Many schools, offices, hospitals, large scale enterprise organizations try to store their valuable office data in the remote cloud servers which is provided by cloud team.
-In this paper presents a novel protocol for storing and sharing PHR records Personal health record (PHR) is an emerging patient-centric model of health information exchange, which is often outsourced to be stored at a third party, such as cloud providers.
-However, there have been wide privacy concerns as personal health information could be exposed to those third party servers and to unauthorized parties.
-To achieve fine-grained and scalable data access control for PHRs, we leverage attribute based encryption (ABE) techniques to encrypt each patient's PHR file.
+a days cloud computing has increased its popularity by attracting a lot of user's attention to store their private data in a remote cloud server.
+As this facility is provided by cloud service providers many schools, offices, hospitals, large scale enterprise organizations try to store their valuable private data in the remote cloud servers which is provided by cloud team.
+In this paper, we propose a novel patient-centric framework and a suite of mechanisms for data access control to PHRs stored in semi-trusted servers.
+To achieve finegrained and scalable data access control for PHRs, we leverage attribute based encryption (ABE) techniques to encrypt each patient's PHR file.
 Different from previous works in secure data outsourcing, we focus on the multiple data owner scenario, and divide the users in the PHR system into multiple security domains that greatly reduces the key management complexity for owners and users.
-A high degree of patient privacy is guaranteed simultaneously by exploiting multiauthority ABE.
+A high degree of patient privacy is guaranteed simultaneously by exploiting multi-authority ABE.
 Our scheme also enables dynamic modification of access policies or file attributes, supports efficient on-demand user/attribute revocation and break-glass access under emergency scenarios.
 Extensive analytical and experimental results are presented which show the security, scalability and efficiency of our proposed scheme.